 Let us know more about how your son’s days are set up.

 So, as you observed, rewarding is difficult in your situation.
-The experiment we lay out in the Supplement (AiR member site) is worth a try.
+The experiment we lay out in the Resource Supplement (Allies in Recovery member site) is worth a try.
 Unblocking the stalemate by looking at gentle movements towards independence can also push the responsibility for your son’s actions back onto him more than may be currently happening.

 Lots to do!
 I feel like taking a deep breath on your behalf.
 So let us know more and keep us posted on your efforts.
 Be well.